selwynpolit/d9book/book/blocks.md

     _permission: 'administer site configuration'
 ```

-And for the icing, We also specify a menu item so users can access the configuration form via the menu system at `docroot/modules/custom/quick_pivot/quick_pivot.links.menu.yml`.
+And for the icing, we also specify a menu item so users can access the configuration form via the menu system at `docroot/modules/custom/quick_pivot/quick_pivot.links.menu.yml`.

 ```yaml
 quick_pivot.config: